stokito/prefixed_str_bench/README.md

 Result is 15.3 ns.

-4. The prefix can be lower case string so we can not convert it to lower case
+4. The prefix can be already a lower case string so we can not convert it to lower case
 ```c
 const char* header_value;
 if (header_value = Curl_prefixed_str("content-disposition:", header)) {